brinktrade/guides/content/0_creating-first-intent/README.md

 main()
 ```

-## 2. Preparing the Intent
+## 2. Compiling the Intents DSL

-Now that our intent is declared, we must sign it via an [EIP-721](https://eips.ethereum.org/EIPS/eip-712 "eip-712") signature.
-Before signing, we must first construct the signature payload for our intent.
-Thankfully, there is a Brink API endpoint that quickly provides this payload for us: `/intents/compile/v1`.
+Now that we've defined our intent using the Brink Intents DSL, we must compile it into a Brink Declaration and construct the [EIP-712](https://eips.ethereum.org/EIPS/eip-712 "eip 712 proposal") signature payload before signing it.
+Thankfully, there is a single Brink API endpoint that quickly compiles the DSL **and** provides the signature payload for us: `/intents/compile/v1`.

+> 📘 What is a `Declaration`?
+>
+> A `Declaration` is a new concept introduced in the Brink protocol that allows for multiple `Intents` to be submitted in bulk with only one signature.
+Each time you sign an off-chain message (e.g. EIP-712 signature) on Brink, a `Declaration` is created, and may contain as many `Intents` as the user or developer would like.
+>
+> A `Segment` (actions, conditions, replay values) is the lowest level of granularity in the Brink protocol. `Segments` make up `Intents`, and `Intents` make up `Declarations`.
+This empowers developers to create truly composable and complex intents quickly and easily.

-In this request, we must define a few fields to properly prepare the intent.
+In our *compile* request, we must define a few fields to properly prepare the intent.
 Since this is a GET request, we will pass our data as query parameters.

 Params for the `/intents/compile/v1` request include:
 - `chainId`: The chain ID of the network you are using (we are using Ethereum Mainnet, `1`).